Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

     & & & \displaystyle ~~ h_j\left(x, z, y, q\right) = 0 &  & \forall\,j \in \mathcal{J}
     \end{array}

-PyROS solves problems of this form using the Generalized Robust Cutting-Set algorithm developed in [Isenberg_et_al]_.
+PyROS accepts a deterministic model and accompanying uncertainty set and then, using the Generalized Robust Cutting-Set algorithm developed in [Isenberg_et_al]_, seeks a solution to the robust counterpart.
-When using PyROS, please consider citing that paper.
+When using PyROS, please consider citing [Isenberg_et_al]_.

 .. _unique-mapping:

 .. note::
-    A key requirement of PyROS is that for every
+    A key assumption of PyROS is that for every
     :math:`x \in \mathcal{X}`,
     :math:`z \in \mathbb{R}^{n_z}`,